nuthanc/angular_course/routing-course/README.md

 * I had already implemented this in Setting Up Routes section itself
 * Author used 'id' as property in recipe detail and added a method to get a recipe by index in recipe service

+### Passing Dynamic Parameters to Links

+* Change in recipe-item(I had already done in Setting Up Routes)
+* Author used relative path, whereas I used absolute path